Fcl95/estuarine_fishes_nutrient/README.md

 - **R/**: R scripts used for data cleaning, statistical analysis, and visualization.
   - `artic_reviw.R`: Script used for systematic review analyses.
   - `script_pecon.R`:
+  - Data cleaning;
-  - Data cleaning; perform of Principal Component Analysis to summarize nutrient variation across food categories;
+  - Perform of Principal Component Analysis to summarize nutrient variation across food categories;
-  - runs PERMANOVA and post-hoc permutation tests to compare nutrient concentrations among food categories;
+  - Runs PERMANOVA and post-hoc permutation tests to compare nutrient concentrations among food categories;
-  - generates figures for the manuscript.
+  - Generates figures for the manuscript.
 - **output/**: output files (tables and figures).

 ## How to use